 Git Tutorial for NetBeans

-online Exception demos, online WebStart and code signing tutorials and demos, additional VCS resources, Jar tool and manifest file lecture notes
+online VCS and Git resources, online Exception demos, online code signing demos and learning resources, Jar tool and manifest file lecture notes

 |Mon 1/21||Martin Luther King Jr. Day — HCC closed|

 Project #2 (Git) due 2/9